huawei-noah/bolt/docs/INSTALL.md

 This document will help you compile and install bolt on your server.
 Generally, you only need to be concerned about two parts.
 The first part is how to build bolt which is described in the "Download and Build Bolt" section.
-And the second part is when you fail to build bolt ,  you should check the "Prerequisites" section which is required by bolt.
+The second part is when you fail to build bolt, you should check the "Prerequisites" section.

 [Download and Build Bolt](#download-and-build-bolt)
 &nbsp;&nbsp;&nbsp;&nbsp;[Options](#options)